quackbarc/garyc-sketch-tweaks/README.md

     * `ctrl`-`shift`-`C` to copy the sketch canvas.
 * Sketch timestamps may show dates as "Today" or "Yesterday".
     * This can be toggled off, mainly because localization of those words can be an issue.
-    * Hovering on sketch timestamps will show their full date and time.
+* Hovering or clicking/tapping on sketch timestamps will show their full date and time.

 #### noz.rip

 * Gallery save buttons have hover tooltips indicating what does what.
 * The booru form has a rating dropdown.
+* The booru form has autocompletion support for tags, with basic keyboard controls like:
+    * `Up`/`Down` for navigating the tag list;
+    * `Tab`/`Enter` for selecting/creating a tag; and
+    * `Escape` to close the tag list.
 * The booru form can optionally send a noz.rip/sketch_bunker archive link as a source.
+* The booru form can optionally be submitted without having to open a new tab.
+    * This feature is still a bit experimental, so do report any bugs or errors you encounter with it!

 #### noz.rip/sketch_bunker

-* Added the ability to load sketches later than a given `maxid`.
+* Added a button that would load sketches posted later after a `maxid`, if one was given in the URL.
   There's also a status bar on top of the page that tells which sketch ID you're on.

 ---